 Agency Customer Group Customer Customers served annually Potential annual customers Federal Government Agencies acts as state liaison with federal Savings Bond Program and provides support for federal queries relating to state policies and programs.
 0 0 Private Sector answers queries about state policies and activities and provides customer service and information to charities as part of the workplace giving campaign.
 0 0 Local Governments assists in the development and dissemination of information to local governments relating to clarification of health insurance policies and benefits.
-Provides CommonHealth training opportunities to members of The Local Choice.
+CommonHealth Coordinators provide members of The Local Choice with training materials.
 240 960 DHRM Internal Service Areas Communications and special events assistance for office areas within the Department.
 5 5 State Employees develops communications tools and programs for human resource initiatives.
-Provides CommonHealth training to members of the state health plan.
+CommonHealth Coordinators provide training and guidance to employees on healthy lifestyle choices.
 115,000 140,785 Governor, Cabinet, & staff provides communications support and staff assistance for multiple initiatives associated with the Governor's office.
-1 1 General Public provides support for agency office areas relating to FOIA requests and other public queries and interacts with donors and charities in a variety of ways 1,300 3,563,770 State Agencies responds to agency needs relating to employee programs, providing consulting assistance and materials as appropriate 140 140 third party processor of charitable pledges for workplace charitable giving campaign.
+1 1 General Public provides support for agency office areas relating to FOIA requests and other public queries and interacts with donors and charities in a variety of ways 1,300 3,563,770 State Agencies responds to agency needs relating to employee programs, providing consulting assistance and materials as appropriate 140 140

 Potential increase in the number of charities due to a change in eligibility requirements for the workforce giving campaign.
-Increased workload in communications because of the Healthy Virginians initiative, including greater interface with and involvement from the private sector
+Increased workload in communications because of the Healthy Virginians initiative, including greater interface with and involvement from the private sector third party processor of charitable pledges for workplace charitable giving campaign.